11 a.m. ET — September to June

-As of September 12, 2021, we are offering our morning worship in a hybrid format, which means you are welcome to join us in-person in our sanctuary or via Livestream by clicking on the button above.
-If you are interested in leading a portion of worship please fill out this form.
-To learn more about the worship-from-home experience, click Your First Visit.
+As of September 12, 2021, we are offering our morning worship and Night Song in a hybrid format, which means you are welcome to join us in-person in our sanctuary or via Livestream by clicking on the button above.
 We affirm that nothing can separate from God’s love and our love for each other!

 Morning services typically follow a pattern, or “order of worship,” that is welcoming, thoughtful, and grounding: